Demographics of Hong Kong: Ethnicity

+According to Hong Kong census data more than 90% of the population are Chinese.
+The largest minority are Filipino with over 200,000 in 2021, almost doubled since 2006.
+Other minorities include Indonesians, Indians, Nepalese and Whites.

 Chinese

-Historically, the major Chinese groups in Hong Kong include the Punti, Hakka, Cantonese (including Toishanese), Hoklo, and Tanka.
+Historically, the major Chinese groups in Hong Kong include the Cantonese (including Punti and Toishanese), Hakka, Hoklo, and Tanka (mostly Cantonese speakers).
 The Punti, and Tanka people in Hong Kong are largely descendants of the indigenous population, while the Hakka and Hoklo groups are composed of both indigenous groups and more recent migrants.

 Most Teochew-speaking migrants immigrated to Hong Kong between the late 1940s and early 1970s, while migrants from Fujian (previously Southern Min speakers, and increasingly more Central Min and Northern Min speakers) have constituted a growing number of migrants since 1978.
-Many Taishanese and Cantonese also migrated after 1949.
+Many Yue-speaking people such as Taishanese and Cantonese also migrated after 1949.

-According to the 2016 by-census, 92% of the Hong Kong population is ethnic Chinese.
-The Hong Kong census does not currently categorise Han Chinese subgroups, although in the past the census would collect information on language and dialect use which can be used to ascertain proportions of the population's ethnicity.
+According to the 2016 by-census, 92% of the Hong Kong population belongs to a Chinese ethnicity.
+The Hong Kong census does not currently categorise Han Chinese subgroups nor does it differentiate other Chinese ethnicities, although in the past the census would collect information on language and dialect use.
 However, the majority of Hongkongers of Chinese descent trace their ancestry to various parts of Southern China: the Guangzhou area, followed by Siyi (Toishanese people), Chaoshan (a region of Eastern Guangdong home to Teochew speakers), Fujian, and Shanghai.
 Some Cantonese people also originate from Hakka-speaking villages in the New Territories.

 Ethnic minorities

 8% of the population of Hong Kong are categorised as "ethnic minorities", including a large number of Filipinos and Indonesians, who together make up approximately 4.6% of the population.
 However, the majority of the Filipinos and Indonesians population are short-termed foreign domestic helpers.
-After excluding foreign domestic helpers, the number of ethnic minorities was 263 593 in 2016, making up 3.6% of the whole Hong Kong population.
+After excluding foreign domestic helpers, the number of ethnic minorities was 263,593 in 2016, making up 3.6% of the whole Hong Kong population.

-Circa 2018 there were about 2,000 people of African origins with about 800-1,000 in Yuen Long.
+Circa 2018 there were about 2,000 people of African origins with about 800–1,000 in Yuen Long.
 Chungking Mansions is another area of settlement and employment.
 Some Africans seeking to asylum travelled to Hong Kong as of June 2020.
 According to Lingnan University professor Lisa Leung Yuk-ming, African settlement began in the 1990s.
 The Hong Kong African Association (香港非洲人協會) is an ethnic association for those people.

 A Thai community began in Hong Kong when Thai women travelled with their husbands, of Chaozhou (Chiu Chow) origin, to Hong Kong in the 1970s.
 In 2016, Hong Kong had about 10,215 Thai residents, with around 33% residing in Kowloon City.

 Nationality

-Due to its history as trading, business, and tourism hub, a large number of expatriates live in Hong Kong, representing 9.4% of the population.
+Due to its history as trading, business, and tourism hub, a large number of expatriates live in Hong Kong, representing 8% of the population.
 The following lists ethnic groups with significant presence in Hong Kong in alphabetical order by category: